 UPDATE: USCIS has announced that the new Public Charge rule will become effective starting February 24, 2020.

 What is Public Charge?

 The "public charge assessment" is used by immigration officials to decide whether a person can enter the country or apply to adjust his/her status to get a green card (permanent residency).
-This is used to determine whether an immigrant will be dependent on the government.
 A person could be deemed a public charge if they are likely to become primarily dependent on the government for support.
 Being considered a public charge is grounds for inadmissibility; meaning, an immigrant will not be allowed to enter or stay in the country for this reason.

 Public Charge Rule Change

 Effective February 24, 2020, the federal government redefines the Public Charge assessment and expands the public benefits considered in the determination.
 Individuals will be required to disclose their application for or use of certain benefits as part of their immigration application.
 An immigration attorney can advise what public benefits must be disclosed as part of the processing.
 Receiving public benefits is just one of a variety of factors that will be used for immigration decisions.
 The immigration officer must also consider the "totality of circumstances" and review factors such as age, health, family status, assets, resources, financial status, education and skills when making a public charge determination.

 The rule change includes the following public benefits:

 - Most forms of Medi-Cal (for those age 21 years old and above)

 - In-Home Supportive Services or IHSS (for those age 21 years old and above)